 Flex pipes can be a short bolt-on unit with flanges on either end, which makes replacement fairly simple.
 Sometimes, flex pipes are built into a larger exhaust assembly.

 On some engines, the flex pipe may use slip joints with a clamp at one or both ends; requiring the need for some exhaust tools to replace well.
 The flex pipe usually fails by breaking internally, which then, causes an exhaust leak and noise.

 Depending on how the system is laid out, if the O2 sensors are placed downstream from the flex pipe, there may be fault codes set and running problems in the event of a failure.
 The O2 sensor information is the basic data the PCM uses to determine fuel mixtures, and that can be thrown off if there are exhaust leaks.

-An engine will usually have one or two engine mounts that specifically limit rotational forces.
-If they are worn and allow too much movement, that can cause the flex pipe to fail.
-The engine mounts should be checked and verified, and replaced, if necessary, in conjunction with a flex pipe failure.
+An engine will usually have one or two engine mounts that specifically limit rotational forces, and if they are worn and allow too much movement that can cause the flex pipe to fail.
+The engine mounts should be inspected and replaced as necessary in conjunction with a flex pipe failure.